ZombieStriker/SelfWritingAI/README.md

 # SelfWritingAI
- A system for writing AI code, or having an AI write AI code.
+ A system for randomly generating AI code, or having an AI write AI code.

  ## How to use
  #### Commands